typestyle/typestyle.github.io/src/docs/why.md

 * Code bloat, runtime performance, you might want more control (we don't make choices that you might need to undo).
 * Vendor prefixing has no future: https://webkit.org/blog/6131/updating-our-prefixing-policy/

 > Protip: Big fan of flexbox?
-Use `csx` as it provides the necessary vendor prefixes so you don't need to worry about them.
+Use `csstips` as it provides the necessary vendor prefixes so you don't need to worry about them.

 ## More boring reasons